-- "Ordinary Resolution" means a resolution passed by the affirmative vote of at least 50% of the votes cast, either in person or by proxy, at a meeting of Unitholders called for the purpose of considering such resolution. - "Portfolio" means the portfolio of Fund Investments held by the Fund. - "Portfolio Management Agreement" means the portfolio management agreement dated as of December 15, 2004 between the Fund, the Manager and Flaherty & Crumrine respecting the management of Fund Investments, as it may be amended from time to time. - "Record Date" means the last Business Day of each calendar month prior to the Termination Date. - "Redemption Date" means an Annual Redemption Date or a Monthly Redemption Date, as the case may be. - "Redemption Payment Date" means the date on or before the tenth Business Day of the month following the Redemption Date. - "S&P" means Standard & Poor's, a division of The McGraw-Hill Companies Inc. - "Service Fee" means the fee required to be paid by the Fund to the Manager, who is in turn required to pay such fee in an equivalent amount to dealers, all in accordance with the Declaration of Trust, as described in section 8.1.2 of this Annual Information Form. - "Special Distribution" means, with respect to any taxation year of the Fund, the amount, if any, by which the aggregate of the Net Income and Net Capital Gains less any Net Capital Gains the tax on which would be refundable to the Fund in the current year under Part I of the Income Tax Act for such taxation year exceeds the aggregate of the Distributions paid or payable by the Fund to Unitholders for such taxation year. - "Tax Proposals" means all specific proposals to amend the Income Tax Act publicly announced by or on behalf of the Minister of Finance (Canada) prior to the date hereof. - "Termination Date" means the date the Fund is terminated in accordance with the Declaration of Trust, as described in section 3.4 of this Annual Information Form. - "Total Assets" means the aggregate value of the assets of the Fund determined in accordance with the Declaration of Trust as described in section 4.0 of this Annual Information Form. - "Trustee" means Computershare Trust Company of Canada, in its capacity as trustee under the Declaration of Trust or, if applicable, its successor. - "TSX" means the Toronto Stock Exchange. - "Unit" means one transferable, redeemable unit of the Fund, representing an equal, fractional and undivided beneficial interest in the Fund Property net of all liabilities of the Fund.
-"Units" represents more than one transferable, redeemable trust unit of the Fund. - "Unitholder(s)" means the holder(s) of the Units. - "Valuation Date" means, at a minimum, Friday of each week or, if any Friday is not a Business Day, the immediately preceding Business Day, and the last Business Day of each month, and includes any other date on which the Manager elects, in its discretion, to calculate the Net Asset Value and Net Asset Value per Unit.
+- "Ordinary Resolution" means a resolution passed by the affirmative vote of at least 50% of the votes cast, either in person or by proxy, at a meeting of Unitholders called for the purpose of considering such resolution. - "Portfolio" means the portfolio of Fund Investments held by the Fund. - "Portfolio Management Agreement" means the portfolio management agreement dated as of December 15, 2004 between the Fund, the Manager and Flaherty & Crumrine respecting the management of Fund Investments, as it may be amended from time to time. - "Record Date" means the last Business Day of each calendar month prior to the Termination Date. - "Redemption Date" means an Annual Redemption Date or a Monthly Redemption Date, as the case may be. - "Redemption Payment Date" means the date on or before the tenth Business Day of the month following the Redemption Date. - "SIFT Rules" means specified investment flow-through rules under the Income Tax Act. - "S&P" means Standard & Poor's, a division of The McGraw-Hill Companies Inc. - "Special Distribution" means, with respect to any taxation year of the Fund, the amount, if any, by which the aggregate of the Net Income and Net Capital Gains less any Net Capital Gains the tax on which would be refundable to the Fund in the current year under Part I of the Income Tax Act for such taxation year exceeds the aggregate of the Distributions paid or payable by the Fund to Unitholders for such taxation year. - "Sub-Advisor" means Flaherty & Crumrine Incorporated, or such other sub-advisor appointed from time to time by the Manager on behalf of the Fund to make investment decisions concerning Fund Investments. - "Tax Proposals" means all specific proposals to amend the Income Tax Act publicly announced by or on behalf of the Minister of Finance (Canada) prior to the date hereof. - "Termination Date" means the date the Fund is terminated in accordance with the Declaration of Trust, as described in section 3.5 of this Annual Information Form. - "Total Assets" means the aggregate value of the assets of the Fund determined in accordance with the Declaration of Trust as described in section 4.0 of this Annual Information Form. - "Trustee" means Computershare Trust Company of Canada, in its capacity as trustee under the Declaration of Trust or, if applicable, its successor. - "TSX" means the Toronto Stock Exchange. - "Unit" means one transferable, redeemable unit of the Fund, representing an equal, fractional and undivided beneficial interest in the Fund Property net of all liabilities of the Fund.
+"Units" represents more than one transferable, redeemable trust unit of the Fund. - "Unitholder(s)" means the holder(s) of the Units.

+"Valuation Date" means, at a minimum, Friday of each week or, if any Friday is not a Business Day, the immediately preceding Business Day, and the last Business Day of each month, and includes any other date on which the Manager elects, in its discretion, to calculate the Net Asset Value and Net Asset Value per Unit.